iterative/dvc.org/content/blog/2022-04-27-terraform-provider.md

 ways.
 First, upon completion of your script, the instance is automatically terminated.
 This helps to avoid accumulating costs due to abandoned resources.
 Second, you can leverage the cost-saving power of spot instances to train your models without losing any progress!
+TPI recovers the working directory and respawns interrupted/preempted instances for you.

 ## DevOps-Friendly